jrandj/aws-security-specialty/README.md

     * By default CloudTrail logs are encrypted by SSE-S3 even if there is no S3 bucket level encryption.

-	* Auditors are given access to CloudTrail logs throuhg the AWSCloudTrailReadOnlyAccess IAM Policy.
+    * Auditors are given access to CloudTrail logs through the AWSCloudTrailReadOnlyAccess IAM Policy.

 ### Design and implement a logging solution.